 The Forest Stewardship Plan (FSP) is a requirement of the Forest Range and Practices Act (2004).
 The FSP is a landscape level plan, which is focused on establishing strategies and results for conserving and protecting timber and non-timber resource values for forest management activities over the life of the plan.
 The FSP states measurable, enforceable results and strategies that must be consistent with objectives set by government for a variety of forest values (e.g. fish, water, biodiversity cultural and heritage resources, etc).
-The FSP is a plan, which shows how the AVCFC will manage all stated government objectives from a site-specific level to the landscape level over the life of the plan.
-This results based plan is intended to allow tenure holders to be responsive to changing market conditions and to allow forest professionals to be innovative in applying management strategies to meet and exceed environmental standards in a manner specific to their operating area.
+The FSP is a plan, that shows how the AVCFC will manage all stated government objectives from a site-specific level to the landscape level over the life of the plan.
+Forest Stewardship Plans are intended to allow tenure holders to be responsive to changing market conditions and to allow forest professionals to be innovative in applying management strategies to meet and exceed environmental standards in a manner specific to their operating area.

-The FSP takes direction from the Vancouver Island Land Use Plan (VILUP), the Forest and Range Practices Act (FRPA), the Land Act (LA), the Government Actions Regulation (GAR), the Forest Planning and Practices Regulation (FPPR), grandfathered sections of the Forest Practices Code Act of British Columbia (FPC), and other pertinent legislation that governs forest practices.
-The FSP has also considered the objectives, results and strategies stated within the Management Plan (which includes reference to the Hupacasath First Nation Land Use Plan) and incorporated these where applicable.
+The FSP takes direction from the Vancouver Island Land Use Plan (VILUP), the Forest and Range Practices Act (FRPA), the Land Act (LA), the Government Actions Regulation (GAR), the Forest Planning and Practices Regulation (FPPR), grandfathered sections of the Forest Practices Code Act of British Columbia (FPC), and other pertinent legislation that governs forest practices in British Columbia.
+The FSP has also considered the objectives, results and strategies stated in the approved Management Plan for the Alberni Valley Community Forest (which includes references to the Hupacasath First Nation Land Use Plan) and incorporates these where applicable.